CTI Solutions Inc. CTI Software Solution and CTI Vendor Knowledgebase

 What is CTI?
 It’s a type of technology that enables computer and telephone systems to interact together, to build great telecom CTI applications.
 A CTI solution is usually a software service or application that can serve as your means to make your phone system more intelligent and useful.
 A CTI solution is considered by many to be a computer telephony solution.
 CTI is most commonly used by call centers handling a large number of incoming calls.
-Call centers implementing CTI can use computers to manage all telephone calls, which in turn leads to increased efficiency and better results.
+Call centers implementing CTI software can use computers to manage all telephone calls, which in turn leads to increased efficiency and better results.
 PBX equipment such as Shoretel, Mitel, Avaya, and Cisco, all support add on applications to allow developers to produce CTI.
 Professional CTI Vendors specialize in building software to connect IP phones to applications.
 A computer telephony solution can be something as common an mundane as using Zoiper or EyeBeam to connect your headphone equipped computer to your SIP server.

 If you are reading this post, it’s likely you’re considering CTI because your team is handling more calls than they can manage.
 The phones won’t stop ringing, and customers aren’t being helped quickly enough.
 Stress builds for employees, which consequently gets felt by the customer.
 CTI can change that.